During and after radiotherapy

 During radiotherapy treatment

-You will be asked to lie in the same position as when your treatment was planned.
-If you had a customised lead cut-out made, this will be used.
+You'll be asked to lie in the same position as when your treatment was planned.
+If you have a customised lead cut-out, mask, or any other device to get you into position, these will be used.

 The radiotherapy machine will be carefully positioned over the treatment area by the radiographers.
 You might feel a small amount of pressure on your skin.
 The treatment is painless and you will not feel anything when the machine is switched on.